valerionew/unisolder-notes/README.md

 ### Soldering and mounting
 No hot air or reflow oven is required, the board can be mounted with a regular soldering iron.
-Sparkybg reccomends BGA no-clean flux.
+Sparkybg recommends BGA no-clean flux.
 I personally use a felt tip regular flux and it works well for me.
 **ATTENTION**: there are some resistor pairs that can be mounted in the wrong direction.
 All the mentioned couples have to be mounted with the long side according to the long side of the front board.
 Those are the couples that require special attention during the mounting:
 * R27 and R28
 * R63 and R65, double and triple check this pair, it's very common to have these wrong.
 If you do probably you will get error 13.